 - 11 Incredible Hotels Worth Planning Your Whole Trip Around

 - 12 Dream Destinations That Don’t Want You to Visit

-Shayne Rodriguez Thompson is a freelance writer with expertise in all things travel, food, and parenting.
+Shayne Rodriguez Thompson is the founder of FitMamiLife.com and a freelance writer with expertise in all things travel, food, and parenting.